Why is subscription commerce and recurring billing so popular as a business model?

 From the seller’s point of view, the flexibility of this model gives them a foot up on their competitors.
-Moving to a subscription-based business model means that the seller is ensured customer loyalty, and no longer needs to wrangle their competitors for business.
+Moving to a recurring billing business model means the seller is ensured customer loyalty, and no longer needs to wrangle their competitors for business.
 In other words, the retention-based nature of subscriptions guarantees repeat business.

 Even manufacturing behemoths like Caterpillar offers machinery and services on a subscription model.